Module 4

 Module Activities & Assignments:

-Your task is to critique your own AI-created selfie/s.
+Your task is to create your own AI-created selfie/s

 Comments